 The class of 2023 is already making history at Cumberland.
-A record 57% of the class is female, and the group of 151 students maintains Cumberland’s commitment to strong credentials and community service.
-According to assistant dean for Admission & Enrollment Management Whitney Dachelet, the number of applications for this incoming class exceeded expectations during the pandemic – Cumberland applications were down only 5% from 2019 but were higher than 2018.
+A record 57% of the class is female, and the group of 150 students maintains Cumberland’s commitment to strong credentials and community service.
+According to Assistant Dean for Admission and Enrollment Management Whitney Dachelet, the number of applications for this incoming class exceeded expectations during the pandemic – Cumberland applications were down only 5% from 2019 but were higher than 2018.

 “It was such a pleasure getting to know our students individually throughout the year and observing their commitment to pursuing their legal education despite the obstacles of the pandemic,” said Dachelet.
 “Our admission process remained competitive, and we are pleased that the class of 2023 brought an increased level of academic achievement in undergraduate grade point averages.
 I am inspired by the resolve and grit this class has exhibited.
 Our new class is gracious, kind, passionate and determined—the definition of a Cumberland lawyer.
 We are eager to see all that they will achieve.”